 Most people are taught to jump right into a problem and produce solutions.
 Root cause analysis is against our human nature.
 We have a tendency to take short cuts and go for the quick fix.
 We would rather try and fix the problem right away, than try to understand why the problem began in the first place.
 Yet, without identifying the root cause(s) of a problem, today’s complex and interconnected problems can not be unwound enough to be effectively solved–we settle for temporarily “effective” countermeasures and the same problem continues to show up again and again.
 This is when you know you have problem solving problems.

 Another way to know you have problem solving problems is that people continue to bring every problem to you (or another guru) before even attempting to solve (or diagnose) it.
 If your people aren’t confident enough in their problem solving abilities to even start trying to solve a problem, then it’s time to build an effective problem solving process and train them in how to use it.

 TSD can help you discover if your problem solving is less effective than it should be and then be your partner in the development and implementation of a lean problem solving culture.
+We have workshops and can provide coaching, assessments, and other resources.
 Contact us and we’ll be glad to work with you.

 Is there an effective problem solving approach that can be used in any business?

 If the approach you are looking for is a recipe — “do it exactly this way every time” — then you will be disappointed.
 Problem solving is situation dependent.
 You should only do those things that make sense to do and no more.
 Busy work and box checking waste time and obscure the purpose of problem solving: solving problems.

 So if effective problem solving is not a formula, what is it?
 Effective problem solving, as captured in the book Solved!
 An Approach to Situational Practical Problem Solving consists of five principles to guide problem solvers and the complementary steps that must be completed.

 See for yourself the problem or situation and where it is occurring.